OWASP/owasp-istg/src/03_test_cases/internal_interfaces/joint_test_action_group.md

 JTAG, SWD, Boundary Scan, internal scan chains, debug locking, debug authentication, readout protection, lifecycle states, eFuse-based controls, and option-byte style configuration are related but distinct concepts.
 The presence of a physical interface does not automatically imply unrestricted processor debug access or full memory access.
 Actual capabilities depend on the device architecture, vendor implementation, lifecycle state, and configured protections.

-Input Validation, Secrets, Cryptography, and Business Logic are not inherited as separate categories in this specialization: unsafe write, breakpoint, or execution-control operations are outside the baseline unless separately authorized; secret, firmware, memory, or cryptographic-material exposure is covered as an observable asset-boundary concern; and business-logic testing is not applicable to a low-level debug-access transport.
+Input Validation, Secrets, and Business Logic are not inherited as separate categories in this specialization: unsafe write, breakpoint, or execution-control operations are outside the baseline unless separately authorized; secret, firmware, memory, or user-data exposure is covered as an observable asset-boundary concern; and business-logic testing is not applicable to a low-level debug-access transport.
+Cryptography remains applicable through the parent ISTG-INT-CRYPT guidance where authenticated debug or challenge-response unlock mechanisms implement cryptographic controls.

 ## Authorization (ISTG-INT[JTAG]-AUTHZ)